DeltaCoders/Project-HandsPower/README.md

 opencv_video249.lib
 opencv_videostab249.lib
 ```
 14\.
-Repeat the steps from 7 to 12 but with Debug|x64 and step 13 with Release|x64
+Repeat the steps from 7 to 12 but with Debug|x64 and step 13 with Release|x64 (obviously replace every path containing "x86" folder with "x64")